 Automated Stock Price Candlestick Recognition

-There is only one software vendor currently using artificial intelligence to automate the identification and plotting of trend-lines and patterns.
+Only one software vendor is currently using artificial intelligence to automate the identification and plotting of trendlines and patterns.
 TrendSpider can detect trendlines on multiple time-frames from minutes to weeks and plot them all on a single stock chart.
 Check out our awards winner for stock charting innovation, TrendSpider.

 3 Different Stock Chart Trend Types